yonimn2000/yonimn2000/README.md

 # Yonatan's Projects on GitHub

-Below are the projects Yonatan has been working on since 2017
+Below are the projects I have been working on since 2017.

 (**Legend**: ⭐ Cool project | 🏢 Group project | 🕸️ LAN project)